Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.33 Event Handling in React/README.md

 ```

 Now, when you hover over the button, it turns black.
 When your mouse leaves, it turns white again.
 This is achieved using conditional rendering, inline styles, event listeners, and state management.

+## Conclusion

+In this lesson, you learned how to handle various events in React, manage state, and use conditional rendering and inline styles to create interactive components.
+In the next lesson, we will explore how to use forms in React and handle events from form inputs.

+## Key Takeaways

+- React allows handling user events such as clicks, mouse over, and mouse out using event attributes in JSX.
+- State management with `useState` is essential for dynamic UI updates based on user interactions.
+- Inline styling and conditional rendering enable real-time visual feedback in response to events.
+- Event handlers like `onClick`, `onMouseOver`, and `onMouseOut` can be used to trigger custom logic and UI changes.